chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 resulting range represents the intersection between the two ranges’ represented sequences.
 The stride, alignment, and bounds of the resulting range are adjusted as needed to make this true. ``idxType`` of the result is determined by the first operand.
-The sign of the stride of the result is the product of the operand strides' signs.
+The stride of the result is of the same sign as the stride of the first operand if the second operand's stride is positive, and of the opposite sign otherwise.

 Range slicing is specified by the syntax: